hemeac/kiwiTechTree/README.md

 * [Less Real Than Real(ism)](https://forum.kerbalspaceprogram.com/index.php?/topic/189978-181-less-real-than-realism-rp-1-with-less-r-v12/)

 ## Changelog
+* 0.9.1 (25 October 2020): Mandatory RCS and Kerbal GPS Revived Support; Added MonoPropellant Engine Upgrades to Internal RCS, Knes, Mk2 Stockalike Expansion, Mk3 Stockalike Expansion, Near Future Spacecraft; and Stock;  Fixed 0 cost for STEAM Blamont MonoPropellant Module in Knes;
-* 0.9.0 (): Coatl Aerospace and Mk1 Open Cockpit Support; Further balance to AirplanePlus parts; Fixed OP antenna for CNAR; Added entry cost to Knes Vesta 0.625 adapter and P80 Booster; Adjusted Mk2 and Mk3 Expansion SRB costs; Earlier entry for three engines in AirplanePlus; Adjusted part counts for CustomBarnKit if JNSQ or Sigma Dimensions installed; Adjusted engine duration for Feature Reliability (Kerbalism) if JNSQ or Sigma Dimensions is installed; Added correct needs to Luciole solar panels; Moved flight control branch up alongside the alternative propulsion branch; moved the ion and nuclear branches to accommodate; Moved Spider and Ant from Stock to Flight Control; Moved Hyper Mantis engine to Flight Control; Added compatibility with animation to LTech radios and changed requirements for film and digital cameras in Kerbalism installs; Restored the DMagic Orbital Science Magnetometer experiment back for Kerbalism; Fixed compliance issues with Bumblebee and Kerbalism; Added reliability upgrades for Solar Panels and Reaction Wheels if FeatureReliability is installed with Kerbalism; Added Basic Flight Control Node; Moved RCS parts for the following mods: InternalRCS, Knes, Luciole, Mk2 Expansion, Near Future Launch Vehicles, Near Future Spacecraft, ReStock+; Moved 1.875-1.25 abort adapter from Knes to flight control; added cold gas thruster support to several additional mods; Moved the US2 RPWS experiment to the correct node; Moved low power antenna in Near Future Exploration and Knes to Engineering 101; Duplicated relay antenna from ReStock and added earlier in the tech tree with reduced range; Lowered the experiment data size for the James Webb Experiment; Added Coatl Aerospace Compatibility for Bumblebee and Kerbalism; Changed the colour of the RealPlume description text to orange; Added structural upgrade to solid rocket boosters; Moved P03 SRB from Knes and Mite from Stock to Sounding Rockets if CNAR is installed; Readjusted Science Tech Unlock points if Kerbalism with FeatureScience is installed.
+* 0.9.0 (24 October 2020): Coatl Aerospace and Mk1 Open Cockpit Support; Further balance to AirplanePlus parts; Fixed OP antenna for CNAR; Added entry cost to Knes Vesta 0.625 adapter and P80 Booster; Adjusted Mk2 and Mk3 Expansion SRB costs; Earlier entry for three engines in AirplanePlus; Adjusted part counts for CustomBarnKit if JNSQ or Sigma Dimensions installed; Adjusted engine duration for Feature Reliability (Kerbalism) if JNSQ or Sigma Dimensions is installed; Added correct needs to Luciole solar panels; Moved flight control branch up alongside the alternative propulsion branch; moved the ion and nuclear branches to accommodate; Moved Spider and Ant from Stock to Flight Control; Moved Hyper Mantis engine to Flight Control; Added compatibility with animation to LTech radios and changed requirements for film and digital cameras in Kerbalism installs; Restored the DMagic Orbital Science Magnetometer experiment back for Kerbalism; Fixed compliance issues with Bumblebee and Kerbalism; Added reliability upgrades for Solar Panels and Reaction Wheels if FeatureReliability is installed with Kerbalism; Added Basic Flight Control Node; Moved RCS parts for the following mods: InternalRCS, Knes, Luciole, Mk2 Expansion, Near Future Launch Vehicles, Near Future Spacecraft, ReStock+; Moved 1.875-1.25 abort adapter from Knes to flight control; added cold gas thruster support to several additional mods; Moved the US2 RPWS experiment to the correct node; Moved low power antenna in Near Future Exploration and Knes to Engineering 101; Duplicated relay antenna from ReStock and added earlier in the tech tree with reduced range; Lowered the experiment data size for the James Webb Experiment; Added Coatl Aerospace Compatibility for Bumblebee and Kerbalism; Changed the colour of the RealPlume description text to orange; Added structural upgrade to solid rocket boosters; Moved P03 SRB from Knes and Mite from Stock to Sounding Rockets if CNAR is installed; Readjusted Science Tech Unlock points if Kerbalism with FeatureScience is installed.
 * 0.8.4 (11 October 2020): Reduced entry costs of AirplanePlus parts; Moved the FL-A10 Adapter to the start; Balanced Kerbalism experiments for Interkosmos and Knes
 * 0.8.3 (11 October 2020): Github Pre-Release; Updated Support to BetterSRBs 1.2.4; Mk-33 1.0; Removed custom BetterSRBs support for Mk3Expansion as it is built-in to latest version; Moved Service Bays to Logistics Branch from Construction
 * 0.8.2 (10 October 2020): Reduced the mass of the 40k rover antenna in NF Exploration which is the start antenna if available; Moved the stock launch clamp to General Launch Bases if Modular LaunchPad is installed; Added KEREB-D to parts receiving probe upgrades; Moved the Metal SRBs from RR Parts to SRB branch; Hide the EL Launch Clamp